-The Lord Kerr Scholarship is given in honour of Baron Kerr of Tonaghmore, Law alumnus of Queen’s University Belfast (1969), and former Lord Chief Justice of Northern Ireland.
-Lord Kerr cares deeply about the study of Law at Queen’s and is keen to see its reputation enhanced both at home and on an international basis.
-He is proud to have his name attached to a scholarship which will encourage international students to pursue their legal studies at Queen’s.
+The Lord Kerr Scholarship is given in memory of Baron Kerr of Tonaghmore, Law Alumnus of Queen’s University Belfast (1969), former Lord Chief Justice of Northern Ireland, and Justice of the Supreme Court of the United Kingdom.
+Lord Kerr had a deep interest in the study of Law at Queen’s and was keen to see its reputation enhanced both at home and on an international basis.
+The scholarship is intended to encourage the very best home and international students to pursue their postgraduate legal studies at Queen’s.

 Number of Awards

 Awarded to Law graduates planning to pursue an LLM programme in Law at Queen’s.

 Sun, 20 Jun 2021 14:35:00 BST